 Anyone with an email address can create a free Evernote account, giving them access to the website and their own private collection of notes.
 Simply navigate to the Evernote website to create new notes or edit existing ones.
 The site's WYSIWYG editor plays nicely with most web browsers, and there's a mobile version for your phone or tablet.

-The account also comes with a private email that users can use to send data to their accounts.
-Uploaded images and files are synced to Evernote's servers and processed after a short delay, then they're indexed for searching.
-(You’ll want to take a picture of a sign or handwritten note, give Evernote a minute to think, then run a search -- their OCR (optical character recognition) algorithms are quite something.
-Sharing to Twitter, Facebook, or via email is one click away from each note.Continue reading Show less
+The account also comes with a private email that people can use to send data to their accounts.
+Uploaded images and files are synced to Evernote's servers and processed after a short delay, and then they're indexed for searching.
+(You'll want to take a picture of a sign or handwritten note, give Evernote a minute to think, and then run a search -- the OCR (optical character recognition) algorithms are quite something.
+Sharing to Twitter or Facebook or via email is one click away from each note.Continue reading Show less

 Teachers and students can use Evernote as a storage locker for anything small (50 MB or smaller) that they would want to open on any of their other computers or devices, and Premium members (for a rate of $5/month or $45/year) gain the ability to co-edit notes with others and share notebooks with editing privileges.

 The bottom line with Evernote is that it's a one-stop storage location for anything and everything that a student or teacher might create.
 While students and teachers can use Evernote together, the real value in the service is as a personal organizer and collection of resources -- a teacher cannot review the entirety of a student's notes without the student's permission.